newguy66/EDR-with-LimaCharlie/README.md

 ### Steps

 - Deploy the Vms to be used in this project, I used a Windows box and an Ubuntu box.
-The Windows box was configured to be vulnerable by turning off Windows Defender via group policy.
+The Windows box was configured to be vulnerable by turning off Windows Defender via group policy
-- Once the VMs were ready, I deployed a LimaCharlie sensor to the Windows Vm and configured LimaCharlie to collect Sysmon logs.
+- Once the VMs were ready, I deployed a LimaCharlie sensor to the Windows Vm and configured LimaCharlie to collect Sysmon logs

 ![image](https://github.com/user-attachments/assets/93d08a1d-7cc6-409d-be41-2bad77d4a88d)